GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. Login to Gluu chroot container.

-1. Ensure your VM has internet access and that incoming connections to TCP port 3000 are allowed to reach applications running on this machine.
+1. Ensure your VM has internet access, also that incoming connections to TCP port 3000 are allowed to reach applications running on this machine.

-1. Switch to "node" user: `# su - node`
+1. Switch to "node" user: `# su - node`.

 1. Download and extract the [project files](https://github.com/GluuFederation/Inbound-SAML-Demo/archive/master.zip).

-1. Copy your `passport-saml-config.json` file used during the [registering external IDPs](#register-external-idps-with-home-idp) step into the app's directory: `$ cp /etc/gluu/conf/passport-saml-config.json ~/Inbound-SAML-Demo/`
+1. Copy your `passport-saml-config.json` file used during the [registering external IDPs](#register-external-idps-with-home-idp) step into the app's directory: `$ cp /etc/gluu/conf/passport-saml-config.json ~/Inbound-SAML-Demo/`.

-1. Edit the file `client-config.json` file and provide proper values for: `ClientID` (the `inum` of the client created in oxTrust), `clientSecret`, and `hostname` (FQDN of this Gluu Server instance)
+1. Edit the file `client-config.json` file and provide proper values for: `ClientID` (the `inum` of the client created in oxTrust), `clientSecret`, and `hostname` (FQDN of this Gluu Server instance).

 1. Initialize the Demo app: